-- No trash in the recycling bins.
+- 1. No trash in the recycling bins.
 Empty any liquids before recycling, and rinse if possible. - Plastic recycling is mainly soda, water, and juice bottles.
-Clean food containers first, then items like frozen dinner platters or yogurt containers can be recycled. - Hard plastic items such as CD cases or pens are generally composites and not just plastic, and should not be placed in the recycling bins. - 4.
+Clean food containers first, then items like frozen dinner platters or yogurt containers can be recycled.
+Platic bags of any kind are not recyclable. - Hard plastic items such as CD cases or pens are generally composites and not just plastic, and should not be placed in the recycling bins. - 4.
 Please leave containers in their designated areas.